OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

-# Deep Dive into Security and OAuth
+# Deep Dive into OAuth with SharePoint Add-ins
-In this lab, you will create add-ins that use different approaches for OAuth security management and examine the process flow.
+In this lab, you will create add-ins that use different approaches for OAuth authentication and examine the process flow.

 ## Prerequisites
 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 1. You must have [Fiddler](http://www.telerik.com/fiddler) installed.

-## Exercise 1: OAuth in a Provider-Hosted Add-In
+## Exercise 1: Authorization Code Flow - OAuth in a Provider-Hosted Add-In
-In this exercise you create a new provider-hosted add-in and examine the OAuth flow.
+In this exercise you create a new provider-hosted add-in and examine the OAuth Authorization Code flow.

 1. Create the new solution in Visual Studio 2013:
   1. Launch **Visual Studio 2013** as administrator.